DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/144762598-1f383724-037f-4f5c-af55-b8332a1c6c4b.png)

-- Regions with 2 ranges in each Region
+- Regions
   - 3 regions in US
   - 1 region in Europe
   - 1 region in AUS

+= 5 regions

+Reserve 2 network ranges per region= 5*2=10 ranges Allocate these ranges for each account=10*4=40 ranges

 - Total of 40 ranges, 10 ranges for each account.

 #### 1.5.2.1.
 How to size VPC